GC-FID analysis (gas chromatography with flame ionization detection)

 - Atmosphere : flame fueled by hydrogen and air

-- Column temperature : 40°C to 300°C or higher, depending on the nature of the analytes
+- Column temperature : from 40 °C to 300 °C or more, depending on the nature of the analytes

 - Associated standards : European Pharmacopoeia, USP <467>, ISO 16000, validated internal methods